aerix-nl/nota/README.md

 broken.
 For now you'll have to install the fonts on the system itself, and then they'll load as expected.
 Needs checking if solved in PhantomJS 2.

-### Color definitions revert to black
+#### Color definitions revert to black
-It looks like all use of color in the CSS (for text/borders/backgrounds etc.) is lost and returned to black upon rendering.
-This can be worked around for the while by adding the `!important` keyword after the color declaration, e.g. like this `h1 { color: red !important }`.
+It looks like all use of color in the CSS (for text/borders/backgrounds etc.) is lost and reverted to black upon rendering.
+This can be worked around for the while by adding the `!important` keyword after all the color declaration, e.g. like this `h1 { color: red !important }`.
 More research needed on why and other solutions.

-### Paper size and zoom factor
+#### Paper size and zoom factor
 It looks like when rendering the page receives a zoom factor of about 1.068 is applied, causing the content flow to run longer than what is seen when rendered in the web browser.
 This is likely to be fixed, or at least allow for